 You are welcome to come and eat lunch with your child.
 Please sign in through the office and receive a Visitors Pass before proceeding to the cafeteria.
 Due to limited space we ask that you make this a special treat for your youngster rather than a regularly scheduled visit.
 (Birthdays make nice days to visit).
-The round tables by the windows and in the main corridor are reserved for students and their parents.
+The round tables in the gym lobby area are reserved for students and their parents.
 Because of safety regulations, only your child is allowed to join you at the round tables and adults are not permitted at the student tables.

-Stone Elementary is pleased to announce its participation in the National School Lunch and School Breakfast Community Eligibility Program (CEP) for the 2018-19 school year.
+Stone Elementary is pleased to announce its participation in the National School Lunch and School Breakfast Community Eligibility Program (CEP) for the 2020-2021 school year.

 Breakfast

 Breakfast will be provided at NO COST to students.
 It will be served Monday - Friday in the cafeteria.
-All students will be encouraged to eat breakfast.
+All students are encouraged to eat breakfast.